Removal of Conditions

 Eligibility Criteria for Removal of Conditions

-Conditional status is given because immigrants by marriage must demonstrate that their marriage solely to evade United States immigration laws.
+Conditional status is given because immigrants by marriage must demonstrate that their marriage is not solely to evade United States immigration laws.
 There are several ways to prove eligibility for removal of conditions.

 - You are still married to the same U.S. citizen or permanent resident